National Register Listings in Jefferson County, Washington

 Jefferson County Timeline

-This timeline provides a concise overview of the key events in the history of Jefferson County, Washington.
+This timeline provides a condensed summary of the historical journey of Jefferson County, Washington.

 - 1852 - Jefferson County is created and named after President Thomas Jefferson.